-- 2.1 In accordance with section 1(2) of the Act, the Parties have agreed that the integration model set out in sections 1(4)(a) of the Act will be put in place, namely the delegation of functions by the Parties to a body corporate (an 'Integration Joint Board' or IJB) that is to be established by Order under section 9 of the Act. - 2.2 This Scheme comes into effect on the date the Parliamentary Order to establish the IJB comes into force (the Date of Approval) and the integration functions shall be delegated with effect from the Integration Start Date determined by local agreement. - 2.3 This Scheme is to be reviewed by the Parties jointly within five years of the Date of Approval.
+2.1 In accordance with section 1(2) of the Act, the Parties have agreed that the integration model set out in sections 1(4)(a) of the Act will be put in place, namely the delegation of functions by the Parties to a body corporate (an 'Integration Joint Board' or IJB) that is to be established by Order under section 9 of the Act.

+2.2 This Scheme comes into effect on the date of establishment of the IJB and the integration functions shall be delegated with effect from the Integration Start Date determined by local agreement.

+2.3 In terms of the requirements of the Act, this Scheme will be reviewed by the Parties jointly within five years of the Date of Approval.
 In addition, either Party can require that the Scheme is reviewed at any time, should changes to the scheme be deemed necessary or desirable.
 Any such review is to be carried out jointly by the Parties.
 When the Scheme is reviewed, the Parties will carry out a consultation process as required by the Act prior to obtaining approval.
 The approach to consultation is set out in clause 11.